ShadwLink/shadwlink.github.io/_posts/2026-03-17-the-trilogy-godot-edition-part-2-model-hierarchy-loading.md

 Fun fact, GTA: III doesn't make use of skinned meshes for their animated characters, but instead relies on the above technique to construct its models.
 So here is a little screenshot of Claude:

 ![Claude in Godot](/assets/images/the-trilogy-godot-edition/part-2-claude.png)

+That's it for now, see you in part 3!